 A 2003 study showed an earlier age for breast cancer diagnosis in women who shaved their underarms more frequently and used underarm deodorants.

-Tests and procedures used to diagnose breast cancer include
+Tests and procedures used to diagnose

 - Breast ultrasound to show whether the lump is solid or fluid-filled

 - Breast MRI to help better identify the breast lump or evaluate an abnormal change on a mammogram